Funmi Falana: Personal life and education

-Funmi Falana is the wife of Femi Falana, a Nigerian activist and lawyer; and mother to Falz, a Nigerian recording artist and actor. she attended St. Louis Girls’ Grammar School, Akure, Ondo State.
-She obtained her bachelor's degree in physics from the University of Benin, and later bagged her law degree (LL.B) at the University of Lagos.
+Funmi Falana is the wife of Femi Falana, a Nigerian activist and lawyer; and mother to Falz, a Nigerian recording artist and actor.
+She attended St. Louis Girls’ Grammar School, Akure, Ondo State.
+She obtained her bachelor's degree in physics from the University of Benin, and later her law degree (LL.B) at the University of Lagos.
 Fummi later obtained her master's degree (LL.M) from the University of Lagos as well.

 Career

-Funmi Falana currently serves as the National Director of Women Empowerment and Legal Aid (WELA), a non-governmental organization that defends the right of women and children.
-She belongs to some professional and leadership association within and outside Nigeria. she is member Nigerian Bar Association, West African Bar Association and International Bar Association, Member, The Chartered Institute of Arbitrators.
+Funmi Falana currently serves as the National Director of Women Empowerment and Legal Aid (WELA), a non-governmental organization that defends the rights of women and children.
+She belongs to some professional and leadership associations within and outside Nigeria.
+She is a member of the Nigerian Bar Association, West African Bar Association and International Bar Association Member, The Chartered Institute of Arbitrators.